-Two major heat waves roasting Lower 48 states; 175 million Americans under alerts
+Two major heat waves roasting Lower 48 states, 175 million Americans under alerts

-The most intense heat is set to roast the Pacific Northwest, which has already endured several blasts of abnormally high temperatures this summer, including the “unprecedented” event in late June when temperatures in Portland, Ore., soared to 116 degrees and Seattle hit 108, both all-time highs.
-Portland and Seattle are again under an excessive-heat warning, which covers much of western Oregon and Washington state.
-It also extends into parts of Northern California, home to the Dixie Fire, the state’s second-largest blaze on record.
+The most intense heat is set to roast the Pacific Northwest, which has already endured several blasts of abnormally high temperatures this summer including the “unprecedented” event in late June when Portland, Ore., soared to 116 degrees and Seattle hit 108, both all-time highs.
+Portland and Seattle are again under excessive heat warnings, which covers much of western Oregon and Washington state.
+It also extends into parts of northern California, home to the Dixie Fire, the state’s second largest blaze on record.

-In the central and eastern United States, a sprawling area of heat advisories covers the zone from eastern Texas to southeastern Michigan and large parts of the Mid-Atlantic and Northeast along the Interstate 95 corridor and parts of the interior New England.
-Cities under heat advisories include Little Rock, Chicago, Detroit, Raleigh, N.C., Washington and Boston.
-Several excessive-heat warnings, for even more extreme conditions, are embedded within these heat advisory zones and include Kansas City, St. Louis, New York City and Philadelphia, where city asphalt and concrete, or urban heat island effect, make temperatures even hotter.
+In the central and eastern U.S., a sprawling area of heat advisories covers the zone from eastern Texas to southeast Michigan and large parts of the Mid-Atlantic and Northeast along the Interstate 95 corridor and parts of the interior New England.
+Cities under heat advisories include Little Rock, Chicago, Detroit, Raleigh, Washington and Boston.
+Several excessive heat warnings, for even more extreme conditions, are embedded within these heat advisory zones and include Kansas City, St. Louis, New York City and Philadelphia where the city asphalt and concrete, or urban heat island effect, make temperatures even hotter.

-The dual heat waves are due to a pair of high-pressure systems or heat domes flanking both U.S. coastlines.
-One is moving into the Pacific Northwest and British Columbia from the eastern Pacific, while a second flanks the Southeast U.S. coast and is pumping hot air westward and northward.
+The dual heat waves are due to a pair of high pressure systems or heat domes flanking both U.S. coastlines.
+One is moving into the Pacific Northwest and British Columbia from the eastern Pacific while a second flanks the Southeast U.S. coast and is pumping hot air westward and northward.

 Climate change is intensifying the frequency and intensity of extreme heat as increasing concentrations of greenhouse gases from fossil fuel burning warm the atmosphere.
-On Monday, the landmark review of climate science from the Intergovernmental Panel on Climate Change warned that exceptional heat events will strengthen in the coming decades.
+On Monday, the landmark review of climate science from the Intergovernmental Panel on Climate Change warned exceptional heat events will strengthen in the coming decades.

 Pacific Northwest heat wave and fire risk

 The heat wave commenced in parts of the interior Pacific Northwest on Tuesday when Medford, Ore., soared to 101 degrees, about 10 degrees above normal.
-It’s under an excessive-heat warning through Saturday, when high temperatures are expected to reach the triple digits.
+It’s under an excessive heat warning through Saturday when high temperatures are expected to reach the triple digits.

-This heat wave is not nearly as intense as the historic blast in late June, but it would be a notable event in most other summers.
+This heat wave is not nearly as intense as the historic blast in late June but would be a notable event in most other summers.

 The heat is forecast to expand over Portland on Wednesday, with highs close to 100 degrees predicted until Friday, some 15 to 20 degrees above normal.
 Temperatures could actually be held back somewhat due to wildfire smoke; otherwise they could climb to near 105 degrees.